You want a great domain name because you understand the benefits:

-Even though New York City housing prices have experienced two periods of rapid growth and two periods of decline, prices increased by 250 percent from 1974 to 2006.
+Even though San Francisco, California, housing prices have experienced four periods of growth and three periods of decline, prices increased by more than 300 percent from 1984 to 2019.

 But surely this cannot apply to domain names, right?

-In the case of two-letter domain names like PX.com and HQ.com, average prices have increased from around $200,000 in 2006 to $1.6 million – which is an 800 percent increase in value, as seen in Figure 2.
+In the case of two-letter domain names like PX.com and HQ.com, average prices have increased from around $200,000 in 2006 to $1.3 million, as seen in Figure 2.